 At Woburn Golf Club we are striving to protect our environment, our heritage and the enjoyment of the game of golf for future generations.

-We have been working with the Golf Environment Organisation for which we were reassessed at the end of October 2016 and have been awarded industry specific GEO re-accreditation for the sustainable way in which we manage our business and our golfing landscape.
+We have been working with the Golf Environment Organisation for which we were reassessed at the end of October 2019.
+We are extremely proud, that for the third consecutive time we have been awarded industry specific GEO re-accreditation for the sustainable way in which we manage our business and our golfing landscape.

 As a Club, we are committed to protecting our environment and reducing our resource footprint.
 Examples of this include the extensive Woodland Management programme and the construction of a 110,000m3 reservoir to reduce our potable water consumption.